m-labs/artiq/doc/manual/compiler.rst

 ARTIQ kernel code accepts *nearly,* but not quite, a strict subset of Python 3.
 The necessities of real-time operation impose a harsher set of limitations; as a result, many Python features are necessarily omitted, and there are some specific discrepancies (see also :ref:`compiler-pitfalls`).

 In general, ARTIQ Python supports only statically typed variables; it implements no heap allocation or garbage collection systems, essentially disallowing any heap-based data structures (although lists and arrays remain available in a stack-based form); and it cannot use runtime dispatch, meaning that, for example, all elements of an array must be of the same type.
-Nonetheless, technical details aside, a basic knowledge of Python is entirely sufficient to write useful and coherent ARTIQ experiments.
+Nonetheless, technical details aside, a basic knowledge of Python is entirely sufficient to write ARTIQ experiments.

 .. note::
     The ARTIQ compiler is now in its second iteration.
 The third generation, known as NAC3, is `currently in development <https://git.m-labs.hk/M-Labs/nac3>`_, and available for pre-alpha experimental use.
 NAC3 represents a major overhaul of ARTIQ compilation, and will feature much faster compilation speeds, a greatly improved type system, and more predictable and transparent operation.
 It is compatible with ARTIQ firmware starting at ARTIQ-7.
 Instructions for installation and basic usage differences can also be found `on the M-Labs Forum <https://forum.m-labs.hk/d/392-nac3-new-artiq-compiler-3-prealpha-release>`_.
 While NAC3 is a work in progress and many important features remain unimplemented, installation and feedback is welcomed.